Skip navigation

 Why do I need an AFP tumor marker test?

-You may need an AFP tumor marker test if:
+You may need an AFP tumor marker test if you:

-- You are currently being treated for a cancer that causes high AFP levels.
-Measuring your AFP test can show how well your treatment is working.
+• Are being treated for a cancer that causes high AFP levels.
+Measuring your AFP levels can show how well your treatment is working.

 If you have chronic hepatitis or cirrhosis, you have a higher risk of developing liver cancer.
 A very high level of AFP or a sudden increase can be an early sign of liver cancer.
-Most medical experts don't recommend measuring AFP levels to screen for cancer in these diseases.
-But, some health care providers may still use an AFP tumor marker test with other tests to watch for liver cancer.
+Because of this, some providers may still use an AFP tumor marker test along with other blood and imaging tests to watch for liver cancer.

 What happens during an AFP tumor marker test?